truongle1110/truongle1110.github.io/_posts/2025-02-04-vo-dieu-kien.md

 ---
 This is the title of the song I replayed the most during Tet holiday break after a long period of work.<br>
 I started listening to rap music only after moving to France, before that, I rarely approached this genre intentionally.
 Rap Viet season 3 might be the origin, I had strong feelings about some of the songs on this show.
 Then I found out more artists working on this genre and they become my favorites, such as: Den Vau, Obito, ...<br>
+Speaking of this song, it is the 11th track from Đánh Đổi, an album released by Obito in October 2023.
+This is also the only album where I’ve listened to every song.
+The album reflects his personal experiences, covering everything from internal struggles to his journey of growth in both life and career.
+This is similar to the challenges many young people face today.
 <p>
 [Lyrics]:<br>
 Khi mà ngây thơ không còn nguyên, thì tìm đâu ra bình yên<br>